naschidaniel/milena-and-her-dog/README.md

 ## Changelog

+- 2020-09-20 The last commit hash is used as version number for main.js and main.css.
 - 2020-09-20 Bundle css and js for production with webpack
 - 2020-09-19 Add tailwindcss and webpack
 - 2020-09-18 Improve Pelican Settings